malafeev/spring-cloud-sa/README.md

 _Service 2_ make rest request to _Service 1_ via Feign client which uses Service Discovery, Circuit Breaker (Hystrix) and Client Side Load Balancer (Ribbon)

+Module `spring-cloud` contains auto configurations for Spring Web, Feign and RxJava.

 ## Configuration

+`ServiceApp.java` and `ServiceApp2.java` contains LightStep Tracer bean definitions.
+It should be replaced with another `Tracer` implementation or should be provided access token.

 ## Usage